-May the survivor keep his/her health benefits coverage after the annuitant's death?
+May the survivor keep their health benefits coverage after the annuitant's death?

 Yes.
-If the survivor was covered under his/her spouse's plan while they were alive and if the survivor will receive a survivor annuity.
+If the survivor was covered under their spouse's plan while they were alive and if the survivor will receive a survivor annuity.

 If there are dependent or disabled children, can they keep health benefits coverage after the death of the annuitant?